30 U.S. State Facts Everyone Gets Wrong

 The Florida Everglades is the largest swamp in the United States

 People may think the Florida Everglades is a swamp filled with alligators and crocodiles lurking beneath the dark water’s surface, but the everglades are actually a wetland.
 The largest swamp wilderness in America is the 1.4 million-acre Atchafalaya Basin in Louisiana, which is at least two and a half times more productive than the Florida Everglades.
 Here are the science trivia questions that always stump everyone.

 The “Peach State” of Georgia is the country’s leading producer of peaches

 Peaches may be a valuable part of Georgia’s agriculture and economy, but California ranked first in 2016 as the country’s leading peach producer.
 Besides, Georgia blueberries are the state’s real moneymaker.
 Blueberries generated an estimated $94 million for Georgia growers while peaches only made $30 million in 2012.
 In fact, blueberries—not peaches—ranked as one of Georgia’s top ten agricultural commodities in 2016.

 Pineapples are the native fruits of Hawaii

 The sweet, juicy fruit may be a Hawaiian symbol, but the tropical plant is native to Paraguay and southern Brazil.
 It is suspected that the Spaniards may have taken the pineapples to Hawaii and Guam in the early 16th century after introducing the fruit to the Philippines.
-Here are some of the strangest food laws in each state.

 Chicago, Illinois is called the “Windy City” because of its wild breezes